 The Magma comes with nifty clip-in loop, but with its long shape, we feel it hangs a little too low.

 After being compressed, the high-quality 850 down pops right back out.
 Down is much more resilient than synthetic insulation, but make sure you always store your jacket uncompressed, ensuring long-lasting loft.

 This jacket stuffs away into its own pocket, but it takes some finagling.
 Note the all-important clip-in loop.

 The Magma possesses many of the same features as its top dollar competitors.
 A cord with a small cord lock tightens the hemline to seal in the warmth.

 Two roomy zippered handwarmer pockets are there to warm your clammy mitts or hold some energy bars or a cell phone.
-The elastic cuffs are comfortable, but a little loose for our discerning testers who preferred the tighter cuffs on The North Face Summit L3 Hoody.
+The elastic cuffs are comfortable, but a little loose for our discerning testers.
 On its own, the hood has a good fit and can be secured with a cinch cord, but is too small to fit over a helmet.

 This jacket has two zippered handwarmer pockets and a zippered chest pocket.

 The Magma is at least $100 less than its top competitors.
-You can wrap yourself in a warm swath of goose feathers for a mere $219, maybe less if you can find it on sale, or if you're an REI member and you cash in your dividends.
-Even without sales and dividends, it easily earns our Best Buy Award.
+You can wrap yourself in a warm swath of goose feathers for a great price, maybe less if you can find it on sale, or if you're an REI member and you cash in your dividends.
+Even without sales and dividends, it packs a ton of value.

 The hood fits well and is secured by a cinch cord in the back.
 It's a little small to fit comfortably under a climbing helmet.